google/or-tools/ortools/constraint_solver/README.md

 * [demon_profiler.proto](demon_profiler.proto):
 Holds the timeline and execution profile of constraints and demons (daemons).

-## Vehicle Routing
+## Routing solver

-[Vehicle Routing](http://en.wikipedia.org/wiki/Vehicle_routing) is a useful extension that is implemented on top of the CP library.
+[Vehicle Routing](http://en.wikipedia.org/wiki/Vehicle_routing) is a useful extension that is implemented on top of the CP solver library.

 To begin, skim
 * [routing.h](routing.h):